Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Numerical Methods for Optimal Transport and Optimal Information Transport

 We assume that we are on a compact, connected two-dimensional $C^3$ manifold $M$.
 The convergence framework and schemes we describe here are inspired by a numerical scheme recently designed by the authors for the $2$-sphere, which is equipped with a proof of convergence to the physically meaningful solution of the Optimal Transport problem, see~\cite{HT_OTonSphere,HT_OTonSphere2} for details and analysis.
 The adaptation of the convergence framework from the sphere to $M$ requires little modification provided that the solution to the elliptic PDE in question is merely \textit{a priori} know to be at least Lipschitz.
+We note that, of course, there exist other numerical schemes for computing the Poisson solver on the sphere or on compact, connected, complete manifolds $M$.
+We are presenting our provably convergent schemes to compare the results of applying Optimal Transport and Optimal Information Transport to problems on the sphere, the results of which will be shown in~\ref{sec:implementation}.

 The discretizations presented here must be consistent and monotone.
 We also get compactness from Lipschitz stability.
 We will have in mind that we are using finite-difference schemes, but actually the convergence framework is more general than this.
 For the sphere, in the manuscript~\cite{HT_OTonSphere2} finite-difference schemes were, in fact, constructed which satisfied the hypotheses of the convergence framework.
 We have in mind that, similarly, finite-difference schemes can be constructed which satisfy the hypotheses for more general manifolds $M$, but defer the explicit construction of such schemes to later work.
 The properties of consistency, monotonicity, and Lipschitz stability are sufficient to guarantee convergence in nonsmooth cases and can be used to build explicit convergence rates, an avenue of research that is being pursued in a more general case (for the Optimal Transport PDE) in another manuscript by the author.